skgmn/fromjs/README.md

 ## Lambda expression

-It will be so tiring work to write a new function every time.
-It can be solved by using lambda expression.
+It will be so tiring work to write every nested function every time.
+It can be evaded by using lambda expression.
-Its format is almost same with C#'s.
+Its format is almost same as C#'s.

 Here's an example.